 Know your customers

-You may think you have your EU-based customers figured out for the EU MDR.
+You may think you have your EU-based customers figured out for the MDR.
 The customers per EU member state, your biggest customers, and so on.
-Or you treat them as a group, to which you’re going to share the same EU MDR information and be done with it.
+Or you treat them as a group, to which you’re going to share the same MDR information and be done with it.

-These approaches will not ensure your customers get your EU MDR point.
-Why?
 Because you’re not focusing on the key component of effective customer conversation: understanding your customer’s needs.

-If your customer is already aware of the EU MDR and wants to scale it independently in their own business, you can go ahead and concentrate on talking about the benefits and advantages the EU MDR brings to business and cooperation between the two of you.
+If your customer is already aware of the MDR and wants to scale it independently in their own business, you can go ahead and concentrate on talking about the benefits and advantages the MDR brings to business and cooperation between the two of you.

-With a customer who has heard about the EU MDR but is looking for guidance on how to take it in, you need to show your MDR expertise and create value for the customer.
+With a customer who has heard about the MDR but is looking for guidance on how to take it in, you need to show your MDR expertise and create value for the customer.

 How do you get to know your customers?
 Use every customer contact point as an opportunity to understand their position better.
 Send your customers a survey to check in on their current feelings.
 The long-running pandemic may have created gaps you should be aware of.
 The worst thing you can do is to assume, overlook and do nothing.
 The best thing you can do is to take the first step.
 Get in touch.